-Children in Key Stage 2 have access to a very high-quality foreign languages curriculum using the Language Angels scheme of work and resources.
+To meet the aims of the National Curriculum for languages, the Children in Key Stage 2 have access to a very high-quality foreign languages curriculum using the Language Angels scheme of work and resources.
 This progressively develops pupil skills in foreign languages through regularly taught and well-planned 30 minute lessons taught in blocks of 6 weeks each term.
 Learning is accomplished through games, songs, repetition of key vocabulary and differentiated independent activities.
 The children in Key Stage 1 access French through songs, responding to the register and counting.
 They also participate in whole school French celebrations at Christmas and on Bastille Day in July.

 Throughout Key Stage 2, children progressively acquire, use and apply a growing bank of vocabulary, language skills and grammatical knowledge organised around age-appropriate topics and themes – building blocks of language into more complex, fluent and authentic language.

 Units, where possible and appropriate, are linked to class topics and cross curricular themes.
 Children will build on previous knowledge gradually as their foreign language lessons continue to recycle, revise and consolidate previously learnt language whilst building on all four language skills: listening, speaking, reading and writing.
 Knowledge and awareness of required and appropriate grammar concepts is taught throughout all units at all levels of challenge.